A Position Statement of the National Council for the Social Studies

-The development and implementation of purposeful and powerful integrative social studies is dependent on teachers who have been given the time and resources necessary to engage in the decision making process essential to thoughtful planning.
+The development and implementation of purposeful and powerful integrative social studies is dependent on teachers who have been given the time and resources necessary to engage in the decision-making process essential to thoughtful planning.
 This will allow for a better selection of content, resources, activities, and assessments for the classroom.

 Recommendations for Implementing Powerful and Purposeful Elementary Social Studies

-Effective elementary social studies instruction requires continuous support for student learning.
+Effective elementary social studies instruction requires continuous support for successful student learning.
 Teachers need adequate preparation and professional development, daily instructional time, ample resources, and assistance at the local, state, and national levels.

 A. Enhance the effectiveness of elementary teacher preparation and continuing professional development

 If the status of elementary social studies education is to improve, then the education of teachers who have the responsibility for teaching those children will be a critical factor.
 Elementary teachers need sufficient content knowledge in the core disciplines and processes of social studies, skill in using a variety of teaching and assessment strategies, and the ability to locate, evaluate, and use appropriate resources.
-Examples of active learning projects that are rich in content and exciting for children are published in the NCSS journal, Social Studies and the Young Learner.12 Teachers also need to understand the characteristics and abilities of young children and how to differentiate social studies content and skills for diverse learners.
-Elementary teachers also need the ability to integrate social studies with other curricular areas.
+Examples of active learning projects that are rich in content and exciting for children are published in the NCSS journal Social Studies and the Young Learner.
+19 Teachers also need to understand the characteristics and abilities of young children and how to differentiate social studies content and skills for diverse learners.
+20 Elementary teachers also need the ability to integrate social studies with other curricular areas.

 As essential as all of this is, social studies can be brought to life only when teachers themselves have positive attitudes about social studies.
 If teachers understand the importance of social studies in the early years, they are more likely to transfer their enthusiasm for social studies to their students.

 Ongoing professional development is also necessary for teachers to develop and monitor the curriculum.
-Resources are needed to support teachers’ involvement in professional conferences, college courses, summer institutes, and visits to educational sites.
+Resources are needed to support teachers’ involvement in professional conferences, college courses, summer institutes, webinars and podcasts, and visits to educational sites.
 Effective professional development should model the kind of flexible, interactive teaching styles and instructional strategies that work well with children.